stml/citizen-ex/Readme.md

 This will watch for any changes.
 Currently it only overwrites the `extensions/chrome/injected/setup.js` file, as it includes HTML snippets.

+All the tasks come from `/.gulpfile.js`, which is relatively readable.

 ## Project structure

 The `extensions` directory is where all the extension-related code lives.
 Each extension has its own subdirectory, but they share some code from the `templates` dir.